USS Hatteras (1861): Encounter with the CSS Alabama

 As the blockading fleet lay to off the coast near Galveston on the afternoon of 11 January 1863, a set of sails was sighted just over the horizon and Hatteras was ordered to give chase.
 She took off in pursuit of the unknown ship at about 15:00 (3:00 PM), and for the next four hours followed her as she ventured closer and closer to shore.
 Finally, as dusk was falling, Hatteras came within hailing distance of the square-rigged ship.
 Commander Blake demanded her identity.
-"Her Britannic Majaesty's Ship Petrel," came the reply.
+The Confederates identified themselves as the British gunvessel HMS Spitfire.
 Still suspicious, Blake ordered one of Hatteras' boats to inspect this "Britisher."

 Scarcely had the longboat pulled away from Hatteras than a new reply to Blake's question rang through the night.
 "We are the CSS Alabama."
 With this, the famed Confederate raider commanded by Raphael Semmes struck the Union Jack the raider had been flying, raising the Confederate Stars and Bars, and began raking Hatteras with her heavy cannon.
 Through the gloom, for about 20 minutes, the two ships exchanged heavy fire at distances ranging from 25–200 yd.
 The flashes of the guns and their rumbling were heard in the Union squadron some 16 mi away, and the cruiser Brooklyn was dispatched to investigate and render aid if needed.

 But Hatteras had already been badly holed in two places and was on fire and beginning to sink.
 Captain Blake ordered the magazines flooded to prevent explosion and reluctantly fired a single bow gun, indicating surrender and a need for assistance.
 Alabama, promptly sent over her boats to help remove Hatteras crew and wounded, and the last boatload of men had barely pulled away when the Union blockader sank, some 45 minutes after the beginning of the action.

 Of Hatteras' crew of 126, two had been killed and five wounded.
 Six escaped back to the squadron in the boat originally sent out to board and investigate "HMS Petrel", and the remainder, including Captain Blake, were taken to Port Royal, Jamaica, and from there paroled back to the United States; Alabama suffered only two wounded.

 When Brooklyn reached the site of the battle early the following morning, she found the hulk of Hatteras upright in the water about 20 mi south of Galveston Light.
 Only Hatteras' masts reached out of water, and from the topmast the U.S. Navy commissioning pennant was still waving in the breeze.
 Even after surrendering, she had not struck her colors.